Sasho80/10.Functions/README.md

 Sample Input and Output
 ![image](https://github.com/Sasho80/10.Functions/assets/7139995/b8d99cb5-584e-476a-bb53-da0217ac0ee1)

-07.Problem: The larger of Two Values
+07.Problem: The Larger Of Two Values
 The input is two values of the same type.
 The values can be of int, char or string type.
 Create a method GetMax() that returns as a result the greater of the two values.